When to Get a Flu Shot This Year: What Experts Recommend

 When to Get the Flu Shot

-“But it is never too late to get the flu shot to protect yourself throughout the long flu season,” said Dr. Paez.
+“If you have more questions about the type of flu vaccine, reach out to your doctor.
+It is never too late to get the flu shot to protect yourself throughout the long flu season,” said Dr. Paez.
 The best time to get a flu shot is as soon as possible, regardless of how late in the season it is.

 Dr. Starmer adds, “While it's commonly recommended to get the flu shot in the early fall, getting vaccinated later in the season is still beneficial.
 The flu season can extend into spring, so even getting vaccinated in January or later can provide protection.
 It's better to get vaccinated late than not at all.”